PostWHY SHOULD I USE SKETCHUP INSTEAD OF MY USUAL DESIGN SOFTWARE?

 Is training your staff to use 3D CAD software to design a structure necessary for all your projects?
 In our opinion, absolutely not!
 Depending on the complexity of the required structure, a freehand sketch may be faster than a computer drawing with CAD software.
-Read on to know when to design a structure using CAD software versus simply doing a freehand sketch.
+Read on to know when to design a structure using CAD software versus only doing a freehand drawing.

 At Flexpipe, when we need a structure for internal use, we draw by hand instead of using CAD.
 When we say this to clients that are using 3D CAD software, they are quite surprised!